 Taking care of your tresses isn’t easy when we all have a million and one other things to do day to day (in fact, just finding the time to wash it can be tricky most days!), which is why these hair tips are all little hints and ideas that will easily fit into your hectic schedule.
 From home hair colouring hacks to how you should really be applying your dru shampoo – we’ve got everything you need to know to take care of your hair covered.

 Regular trims keep your hair healthy and allow it to grow quicker.
 Depending on the thickness of your hair you should try and fit in a visit to the hairdressers every 6-to-8 weeks.
+You could even try cutting your hair at home.

 If you have blonde hair or highlights, wash your colour with tomato ketchup after getting out the swimming pool.
 The red tones and vinegar help to neutralise the green that can appear when your peroxid-ed locks mix with chlorine.